Spiriax/Natural-Extended/README.md

 <img width="638" height="133" alt="image" src="https://github.com/user-attachments/assets/48d41598-b0d6-4019-8537-1926d8786d34" />
 <img width="635" height="116" alt="image" src="https://github.com/user-attachments/assets/202e3370-97de-4e22-99f9-c37a8ba5695f" />

+(I added "chief" in Tifa's ignore field, because if you use speech-to-text "Tifa" could be misheard as "Chief" -- although this can also be fixed with Regex inside SillyTavern.)
 In my example, what if you want to talk to Cloud, but you want the topic to be about Tifa?
 This is where 'Maximum Triggered Characters' comes in!
 This is a feature that can be found at the bottom of the extension field:

 <img width="634" height="68" alt="image" src="https://github.com/user-attachments/assets/270e960a-164b-4b05-8d4c-d15f3d72ce4d" />